jennjwang/AI-permitting/README.md

 Permitting applications were downloaded from [link], provided by [source]. ... more information about inventory.

+[link] was used as a set of criteria used to inform the content and organization of the summary of the permitting applications.

 A LLM model (ChatGPT: gpt-4) was used to summarize each response based on the prompt: